kube-vip/website/content/_index.md

 ### Routing Table

-The **Routing Table** mode is to allow additional routing technologies such as ECMP etc. to be configured so that traffic can be send to a range of nodes (such as your Kubernetes nodes), and kube-vip will manage the addition/deletion of addresses to the routing tables of these nodes so that they can recieve the correct traffic.
+The **Routing Table** mode is to allow additional routing technologies such as ECMP etc. to be configured so that traffic can be send to a range of nodes (such as your Kubernetes nodes), and kube-vip will manage the addition/deletion of addresses to the routing tables of these nodes so that they can receive the correct traffic.

 ### WireGuard